 There are so many amazing craft ideas that make use of bottle caps, both plastic and metal, and it's a fun and affordable way to revamp or dress up an old piece of furniture or craft something new.

 One of the ladies attending a workshop mentioned how to make party favours using the base of a plastic bottle.
 Not quite understanding what she meant, I experimented with different ways and lo and behold, you can make fantastic party favour containers with a plastic bottle.

 If you are lucky enough to discover a vintage steamer trunk you have the choice of revamping or restoring the piece.
 Restoring a steamer trunk involves a bit of woodworking, metal and leather work and is extremely rewarding once you see the finished result.

 Here's how to turn a washing machine drum into a firepit.
-It s a super-easy project and the design of the stainless steel drum is perfect for a fire.
-The small holes around the drum not only allow for oxygen flow to the fire but also make for a pretty light show.
-Although this one has welded feet, you can leave these off.
+It's a super-easy project and the design of the stainless steel drum is perfect for a fire.

-Although you use mason jars - or pickling jars - to make these gorgeous outdoor pendant lamps, you can also use empty glass jars that you would normally throw away.
+Although you use mason jars to make these gorgeous outdoor pendant lamps, you can also use empty glass jars that you would normally throw away.
 With summer around the corner, this is a quick and easy way to add style and soft lighting to your patio or deck.